ar-shestopal/game-test-asignment/README.md

 If User flags cell that is already flagged, it toggles the flag.

-Also this method on `State.MinesCount` field, to know when all Mines are Flagged.
+Also this method on `State.HolesCount` field, to know when all Holes are Flagged.

 Note that there’s no requirement to build a UI for the game.
 Only the logic for updating the data structure is needed.